Can Large Language Models Understand DL-Lite Ontologies? An Empirical Study: Unveiling LLMs' Capabilities in Understanding DL-Lite Ontology

 \section{Unveiling LLMs' Capabilities in Understanding DL-Lite Ontology}

 In this section, we comprehensively investigate how effectively LLMs can understand DL-Lite ontologies, especially, grasp the formal representations (syntax) and interpretations of elements in ontologies (semantics).
 We conduct a series of tasks, including syntax checking, subsumption of concepts or roles, instance checking, query answering, ontology satisfiability checking and property characteristics probing.
 Figure \ref{overview} presents an overview of the evaluation framework for the first three tasks.
 We collect specified datasets for each task and construct three prompts of binary questions, and test three LLMs, namely, GPT3.5 \cite{gpt3.5-1}, GPT4o\footnote{https://openai.com/index/hello-gpt-4o/} \cite{gpt4} and LLaMA3-8B\footnote{https://github.com/meta-llama/llama3} \cite{llama}.
 The evaluation pipelines of the other three tasks introduced later are quite similar.
+All the data for evaluation is released at \href{https://github.com/keyu-wang-2002/Can-LLMs-Understand-DL-Lite-Ontologies}{https://github.com/keyu-wang-2002/Can-LLMs-Understand-DL-Lite-Ontologies}.